MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-screen.md

 **OnHidden** – The behavior of an app when the user navigates away from a screen.
 This property might have to wait to start executing until App.OnStart is finished if the Disable non-blocking App.OnStart rule in the App Settings dialog is enabled.
 The setting is default on.

 **OnVisible** – The behavior of an app when the user navigates to a screen.
 Use this property to set up variables and preload data used by the screen.
 Use the [**App.OnStart**](../functions/object-app.md#onstart-property) property for set up once when the app is started.
 When non-blocking App.OnStart is enabled,  Screen.OnVisible can run in parallel with it.
-As a result, it's recommended to avoid taking dependencies on variables or collections that App.OnStart is responsible for setting up since that might delay running Screen.OnVisibile.
+As a result, it's recommended to avoid taking dependencies on variables or collections that App.OnStart is responsible for setting up since they might not be initialized.

 **Orientation** - The orientation of the screen.
 If its **Width** is greater than its **Height**, the orientation will be **Layout.Horizontal**; otherwise, it will be **Layout.Vertical**.